james-google/event-streams-dataflow/README.md

 ## Lab Exercise 3: Build out traffic sensor pipeline

 In this third lab, we'll construct a traffic IoT sensor sample based on the SDK example [here](https://github.com/GoogleCloudPlatform/DataflowJavaSDK/blob/master/examples/src/main/java/com/google/cloud/dataflow/examples/complete/TrafficMaxLaneFlow.java).
+This example will go beyond using just a static GCS input file, and instead will leverage Pub/Sub, Dataflow and BigQuery to demonstrate an end-to-end real world scenario.

-1. Drag and drop the **TrafficMaxLaneFlow.java** file from the downloaded lab files into the **source/main/java** folder within your starter project in Eclipse.
+1. To begin, drag and drop the **TrafficMaxLaneFlow.java** file from the downloaded lab files into the **source/main/java** folder within your starter project in Eclipse.

 2.